Welcome to Chem IRL: Meet IRL, Not in Your Notifications

 Chem IRL is built around a single idea: chemistry isn't on a screen.
 The whole point of a dating app should be to get two people to meet in person, quickly, with as little friction as possible.
 Everything else is theater.

-We built three mechanics that point in the same direction:
+Three mechanics that all point in the same direction:

-2. 72-hour expiry.
+- 72-hour expiry.
 Proposals expire in 72 hours.
 If neither of you commits, the match goes cold.
 There's a reactivation path, but the default is: you either meet, or you move on.
+(The reasoning is in the 72-hour rule post.)

-3. No reply fatigue.
+- No reply fatigue.
 You can't accidentally spend three weeks on "where are you from" back-and-forth.
 The structure makes it impossible.
+(Here's why we count completed dates instead of session time.)

 Who this is for